morganzero/diet-plex/README.md

 A crazy bash script that deletes all duplicate metadata entries in Plex.
 Leaving only the display cover and art intact and downsizing the DB.

-The script is optimized and aligned to work with PTS/PGBlitz.
+The script is optimized and aligned to work with MHA/PTS/PG systems.
 You can edit it to suit your needs.

+### Good to know:
+It will also delete manually uploaded posters as those aren't recognized by PMS to be default posters.

 # Getting started